American Airlines is the world’s largest airline, with the biggest fleet and highest revenue of any airline company in the world.

 Determine what makes the most financial sense for you in comparison to what you could be paying elsewhere.

 You can search for spas in your area and earn bonus miles for purchasing gift certificates and spa treatments.
-You only need to enter your AAdvantage number at checkout to earn 3 miles for every $1 you spend on Spafinder.com.
+You only need to enter your American AAdvantage number at checkout to earn 3 miles for every $1 you spend on Spafinder.com.

 16. Business Products and Financial Services

-AAdvantage has tons of partners in the business and financial industry.
+The AAdvantage program has tons of partners in the business and financial industry.
 Some of the products and services these companies offer will earn you extra miles when you digitally enter or verbally notify a sales agent of your AAdvantage miles number.

 Many of these options offer multiple ways to earn miles through various products or services.
 I’ve picked out examples of the larger available offers and shared them in the chart below.